korczis/prismatic/docs/README.md

 ---

-*This documentation represents a comprehensive, production-ready specification for the Prismatic autonomous agent platform.
-Each document is designed to provide both conceptual understanding and practical implementation guidance for building bulletproof, scalable AI agent systems.*
+*This documentation represents a comprehensive, production-ready specification for the Prismatic autonomous agent platform enhanced with Nabla-Infinity (∇∞) recursive introspection.
+Each document is designed to provide both conceptual understanding and practical implementation guidance for building bulletproof, scalable AI agent systems with consciousness-level analysis and emergent behavior detection capabilities.*